 Since 1989, U.S. PIRG has published 34 reports exposing the dangers and risks in children’s toys.
 Those reports have resulted in more than 150 recalls for hazardous toys and have helped to win numerous commonsense regulations.
 Today, toys in the United States are safer than they’ve ever been.
 Learn more.

-The Public Interest Network is proud to announce that Pamela Gilbert will be the 2019 recipient of our Alumni Achievement Award.
+The Public Interest Network is proud to announce that Pamela Gilbert has been named the 2019 recipient of our Alumni Achievement Award.
 Learn more.

 Earlier this year, with overwhelming bipartisan support, Congress permanently reauthorized the Land and Water Conservation Fund.
 Now there are serious, bipartisan efforts underway to fully fund it.
 Learn more.